psi29a/rddclient/README.md

 ## Contributing

 Contributions welcome!
-See provider guidelines in [`docs/ProviderGuidelines.md`](ddclient/docs/ProviderGuidelines.md) for adding new providers.
+See [`docs/ProviderGuidelines.md`](docs/ProviderGuidelines.md) for comprehensive guidelines on adding new providers.

 ## Roadmap